hora/objects-in-javascript/README.md

 # Objects in JavaScript

-Photo of ENIAC here, with names.
+![A black and white photo of Jean Jennings, Marlyn Wescoff, and Ruth Lichterman programming the ENIAC computer.](blob/master/lesson-planning/eniac.jpg)

 ## Representing real-world data in JavaScript